-- Chicken – Chicken breasts or thighs are fine here.
-Thighs are best to lock in moisture and impart extra flavor into the dish, but you can use what you prefer.
+- Chicken – Chicken thighs are best here but chicken breast works too.
+Thighs lock in moisture and impart extra flavor into the dish, but you can use what you prefer.
 I highly recommend taking the time to trim off any excess fat.

 - Spices – A combination of cumin, salt, pepper, chili powder, garlic powder, onion powder, paprika, and oregano adds warm flavor and just a bit of heat.
 Personally, I tend to keep a big batch of my own chicken taco seasoning on hand for easy cooking!

 - Salsa – Used to lock in moisture and provide even more flavor taking your tacos from good to great.
 I typically opt for a medium salsa for a bit of heat without overpowering the other ingredients.
+Either red or salsa verde is fine.
 However, if spice isn’t your thing, use a mild salsa instead.

 How to make it